neuralvis/elpa-mirror/melpa/isearch+-readme.txt

    - `C-z 0' (`isearchp-reset-filter-predicate') resets
      `isearch-filter-predicate' to its original (default) value.

+   - `C-z b' (`isearchp-bookmark-current-filter-predicate') bookmarks the current value of `isearch-filter-predicate', persisting it for reuse in future Emacs sessions.
+You need library Bookmark+ to be able to use this.

    - `C-z c' (`isearchp-columns') adds a filter predicate that limits search between two columns (or before/after a column).